 Driving Elementary Counseling with Google Drive

 My name is Emily Hansen and I am an elementary school counselor in New Melle, Missouri.
-I am in my 17th year in education with the past 7 as a school counselor.
-I am currently finishing the requirements for LPC.
 I also have a blog called Hanselor the Counselor.
 I absolutely love what I do and equally love to support other counselors.
 There is often only one counselor per school so it is nice to connect with other counselors and share ideas and support one another.

 Elementary school counseling is the very best job in the world, but can also be very taxing and stressful.
 One of the most important things a counselor at any level can do is to find quick and easy ways to organize a comprehensive school counseling program.
 Staying organized can reduce stress levels and increase productivity and efficiency.